 Uric acid is a waste product formed in the body's process of breaking down purines.
 This waste is filtered out from the body through the kidneys and the urinary tract.
-However, having uric acid levels higher than 6 mg/dL for women and 7 mg/dL for men is dangerous.
+However, having uric acid levels higher than 6 mg/dL in women and 7 mg/dL in men are considered elevated, but they are not necessarily dangerous unless associated with symptoms or complications such as gout, kidney stones, or chronic kidney disease.
 If the body is producing or is unable to effectively filter it out, it develops hyperuricemia (high uric acid levels).

 It is common to have some level of uric acid in the body.
-However, experts recommend that this level must strictly stay below 6 mg/dL.
+However, experts recommend that this level must strictly stay below 6 mg/dL for patients with gout receiving urate‑lowering therapy, while lower targets (<5 mg/dL) may be used in severe or tophaceous gout.
 If you are someone who is under gout medication and you often experience gout flares throughout the year, it becomes even more crucial to maintain a normal uric acid range.

 For people who have a long-standing disease, medical professionals try to keep the uric acid level as low as possible.
 If you have high uric acid levels but without any symptoms, there is no requirement for any treatment.
 However, keeping an eye on its levels remains crucial.